eilvelia/tdl/packages/tdl-install-types/README.md

 # tdl-install-types &nbsp; [![npm](https://img.shields.io/npm/v/tdl-install-types.svg)](https://www.npmjs.com/package/tdl-install-types)

-A cli utility that generates TypeScript (and optionally Flow) types for TDLib, potentially fetching the needed schema from the TDLib's GitHub repository.
+A cli utility that generates TypeScript (and optionally Flow) types for TDLib, potentially fetching the necessary schema from TDLib's GitHub repository.
 These types can be used with the tdl library.

 This utility can be launched via `npx` without manually installing it.